Carrot juice is extracted from whole carrots and is extremely nutritious.

 Specifically, 1 cup (236 grams) of carrot juice packs over 250% of the DV for vitamin A, mostly in the form of provitamin A carotenoids like beta carotene (

 A high dietary intake of lutein and zeaxanthin may lower your risk of eye issues, such as age-related macular degeneration (AMD).
 One older analysis of six studies linked a high dietary intake of these compounds to a 26% lower risk of late AMD compared with a low intake (

 Carrot juice is a great source of carotenoids, including beta carotene, lutein, and zeaxanthin, which are vital for eye health and may protect against AMD.

 Carrot juice may give your immune system a boost.

 Additionally, this juice is a rich source of vitamin B6, providing 30% of the DV in 1 cup (236 grams).
 Not only is vitamin B6 necessary for optimal immune response, but a deficiency in it is also linked to weakened immunity (

 In one study, vitamin B6 depletion in older adults reduced the production of a signaling molecule known as interleukin 2, which regulates the activity of immune cells (

 As a rich source of vitamins A, B6, and C, carrot juice may help strengthen your immune system.

 Test-tube studies suggest that certain compounds in carrot juice may protect against cancer.

-Compounds in carrot juice have been shown to trigger cancer cell death in test-tube studies.
+Compounds in carrot juice have been shown to trigger cancer cell death in test-tube and animal studies.
 However, more human research is needed.